holonym-foundation/id-hub-contracts/README.md

 `nullifier` **16 bytes**, random bytes that only the user knows

 ## Tree
 An on-chain Merkle tree constructed from all the leaves.
-It has a fixed depth (because snarks mandate fixed size input), so adding a leaf is really changing a 0-leaf.
+It has a fixed depth (because snarks mandate fixed size input), so adding a leaf is really modifying a 0-leaf to a new value.
+The tree begins populated by 0-leaves.
 It can only be edited by a smart contract which checks a leaf is valid first before adding them.

 ## Verifier